Norman | Semper K9’s Facility Dog

 Two of those students were Semper K9 founders, Christopher and Amanda Baity.
 They were cadets during the first year of the program and remained in JROTC throughout high school.

 |Our Founders with MSgt.
 James N Cunningham, Jr in

 fall 2013 just a few months prior to his passing.

 “The JROTC program took a summer trip to MCB Quantico in 1999.
-While visiting the MWD (Military Working Dog) kennels I had my first interaction with working dogs and realized what I wanted to do for the rest of my life.” said Christopher Baity, Semper K9 Executive Director.
+While visiting the MWD (Military Working Dog) kennels I had my first interaction with working dogs and realized what I wanted to do for the rest of my life,” said Christopher Baity, Semper K9 Executive Director.
 Inevitably, that day sparked the passion for K9s that continues today for Baity.
-His 8 year career in the Marine Corps as a MWD Trainer and Kennel Master prepared him for a life serving fellow service members and saving rescue dogs in the process.
+His 8-year career in the Marine Corps as an MWD Trainer and Kennel Master prepared him for a life serving fellow service members and saving rescue dogs in the process.